bytecodealliance/wasmtime/docs/langref.rst

 Functions that are called directly must be declared in the :term:`function preamble`:

-.. inst:: F = function NAME signature
+.. inst:: FN = function NAME signature

     Declare a function so it can be called directly.

     :arg NAME: Name of the function, passed to the linker for resolution.
     :arg signature: Function signature.
 See below.
-    :result F: A function identifier that can be used with :inst:`call`.
+    :result FN: A function identifier that can be used with :inst:`call`.

-.. inst:: a, b, ... = call F(args...)
+.. autoinst:: call

-    Direct function call.

-    :arg F: Function identifier to call, declared by :inst:`function`.
-    :arg args...: Function arguments matching the signature of F.
-    :result a,b,...: Return values matching the signature of F.

 .. autoinst:: x_return

 This simple example illustrates direct function calls and signatures::